Boy with double-hand transplant wants to play football

-"I feel happy about my new hands.
-And I don't feel different.
-I like now that I can throw a football further than when I didn't have hands," he said during a briefing at Children's Hospital of Philadelphia.
+"I feel happy about my new hands, and I don't feel different.
+I like now that I can throw a football further than when I didn't have hands," he said during a briefing at Children's Hospital of Philadelphia, where he underwent the 10-hour surgery in July 2015.
 His mother, doctor and physical therapists joined him.

-The nation's youngest hand transplant patient has been going through extensive rehab.
-He has been learning how to use his new hands.
-He lost them and his feet to amputation seven years ago.
-He had suffered through a serious infection.
-Now he has leg prosthetics that allow him to walk.
+The nation's youngest hand transplant patient has been going through extensive rehab to learn how to use his new hands.
+He lost them and his feet to amputation seven years ago after suffering a serious infection, and has leg prosthetics that allow him to walk.

-In August, the suburban Baltimore boy showed off his new abilities.
-He threw out the first pitch at an Orioles game.
+In August, the suburban Baltimore boy showed off his new abilities by throwing out the first pitch at an Orioles game.

-Dr. Scott Levin is the team leader of Zion's surgery.
-He said Zion coped with the surgery better than many adults handle simpler procedures.
+Dr. Scott Levin, team leader of Zion's surgery, said Zion coped with the surgery better than many adults handle simpler procedures.

 "I've never seen Zion cry," Levin said.
 "I've never seen him not want to do his therapy.
 He's just a remarkable human being, let alone child or adult.
 He has such courage and determination and gives us all inspiration."